Clinical Trials Regulation

 • from 31 January 2023 onwards, clinical trial sponsors need to apply to start a clinical trial via the Clinical Trials Information System;

-• from 31 January 2025, any trials approved under the Clinical Trials Directive that continue running will need to comply with the Clinical Trials Regulation and their sponsors must have recorded information on them in CTIS.
+• from 31 January 2025, any trials approved under the Clinical Trials Directive that continue running need to comply with the Clinical Trials Regulation and their sponsors must have recorded information on them in CTIS.

 Questions and answers about CTIS and the Clinical Trials Regulation